albert616/sboot-test-service/README.md

    test-ervice should provide one room and all the related windows when one single room is retrieved.

 4) Extras :
-   Run it with default profile and make it Oracle complaint
+   Run it with default profile and make it compatible with Oracle